Huncho-J/SwapCentral-Sale/README.md

 **V2/V3 of DEX maybe be based from forking a popular DEXs like PancakeSwap and UniSwap.

 # Built with
-frameworks: Truffle & React.
+frameworks: Truffle & React
-backend is powered by smart contracts written in solidity.
+backend is powered by smart contracts written in solidity
-libraries: web3.eth.
+libraries: web3.eth
-languages: JavaScript & solidity.
+languages: JavaScript & solidity

 # How to Install and run project [Local Development]